Essenceia/essenceia.github.io/content/projects/d2020_p1/index.md

 write                    Configures save options.
 ```

-Unfortunately, this a dedicated CLI and I would like to have access to the full linux shell.
+Unfortunately, this is a dedicated CLI and I would like to have access to the full linux shell.
 Now that we are in privilege mode we can escape this CLI and access the linux shell by using `linuxsh`.

 ```